microbus-io/fabric/docs/dogma/eee.md

 Those same qualities also allow `Microbus` to spin a microservice along with all its downstream dependencies inside a single application for testing purposes.
 Full-blown integration tests can then be run by `go test`, achieving a high-degree of code coverage.

-The compact footprint of a `Microbus` application also enables a front-end team to run it locally rather than depend on a remote integration environment.
+In addition, the compact footprint of a `Microbus` application also enables the front-end team to run it locally rather than depend on a remote integration environment.

 ## Observability